GM expects India business to be profitable in five years

 Passenger car sales in India rose 5 percent in the year to the end of March, but global carmakers Renault (RENA.PA), GM, Volkswagen (VOWG_p.DE), Skoda and Ford (F.N) all reported double-digit declines, industry data showed.

-Instead, rivals such as Maruti Suzuki India Ltd (MRTI.NS) and Hyundai Motor Co (005380.KS) are benefiting from rising sales.
+Instead, rivals such as Maruti Suzuki India Ltd (MRTI.NS) and Hyundai Motor Co are benefitting from rising sales.

 But India is still expected to be the world’s third largest passenger car market by 2020, so global carmakers are shifting their strategies to boost sales and cut costs.